-- A Current Affair -- 505,000.
+- A Current Affair — 505,000.

-- 7.30 -- 486,000.
+- 7.30 — 486,000.

-- Seven News -- 476,000.
+- Seven News — 476,000.

-- Nine News -- 455,000.
+- Nine News — 455,000.

-- Home and Away -- 423,000.
+- Home and Away — 423,000.

 Major Metro Markets: Nine won overall and the main channels in Sydney, Melbourne and Brisbane (Seven tied the main channels with Nine).
 In Adelaide Nine won overall, but Seven won the main channels.
 Seven was a big winner in Perth with Ten second overall and the ABC 3rd.
 In the main channels it was Seven from AC 1 and Ten with Nine left right out.
 GO ran the movie Contact and won big nationally and in Sydney, Melbourne, Brisbane and Perth.
 7TWO snuck a win in Adelaide.
 Nine leads the week in Sydney and Melbourne, Seven leads in Brisbane, Adelaide and Perth.
 The ABC is third everywhere.